Presentation: Patient with muscle cramps and myotonia

 What do you need to do?

-- R72 Myotonic dystrophy type 1.
-This panel involves short tandem repeat (STR) testing and is used in patients with a likely diagnosis of myotonic dystrophy type 1.
+- R72 Myotonic dystrophy type 1: This is short tandem repeat (STR) testing of the DMPK gene and is used in patients with a likely diagnosis of myotonic dystrophy type 1.

-- R76 Skeletal muscle channelopathy.
-This panel tests for non-dystrophic myotonias: myotonia congenita, paramyotonia congenita and sodium channel myotonia.
-It is a small gene panel, including CLCN1 and SCN4A, to look for small variants and gene rearrangements.
+- R76 Skeletal muscle channelopathy: This panel tests primarily for non-dystrophic myotonias: myotonia congenita, paramyotonia congenita and sodium channel myotonia.
+It is a small gene panel, including CLCN1 and SCN4A, to look for gene variants and rearrangements.
+This panel includes DMPK STR testing for myotonic dystrophy type 1 (see R72) but does not include CNBP STR testing for myotonic dystrophy type 2 (see R410).

 - In atypical cases (those with additional signs of myopathy or in whom the above testing is negative), consider:

-- R381 Other rare neuromuscular disorders.
-This panel should be used if the patient’s clinical features are atypical and a broader range of conditions are under consideration.
-It includes whole genome sequencing (WGS), though only genes known to cause rare neuromuscular conditions would be analysed, as well as STR testing for myotonic dystrophy and spinal and bulbar muscular atrophy (also known as Kennedy disease).
-A complete list of included STRs is available on request from your local Genomic Laboratory Hub (GLH).
+- R381 Other rare neuromuscular disorders: This panel should be used if the patient’s clinical features are atypical and a broader range of conditions are under consideration.
+It includes whole genome sequencing (WGS).
+Only genes known to cause rare neuromuscular conditions would be analysed.

-- For tests that are undertaken using WGS, such as R381, you will need to:
+- For tests that are undertaken using WGS, including R381, you will need to:

-- obtain a consultee form signed by an appropriate relative or advocate if an adult patient does not have capacity to consent to genomic testing.
+- obtain a consultee form signed by an appropriate relative or advocate if the patient does not have capacity to consent to genomic testing.

 - Information about patient eligibility and test indications were correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.